-Village", was designed to induce a sense of increased outcome efficacy.
+an outcome efficacy manipulation.
+Specifically, participants were presented with one of two (fictional) newspaper articles describing the outcomes of a charity drive to raise money to fight hunger in the developing world (see Appendix D).
+The low-efficacy article, titled "Collective Charity Effort Fails to Feed an Entire Village," was designed to induce a sense of diminished outcome efficacy.
+In contrast, the high-efficacy article, titled "Collective Charity Effort Helps to Feed an Entire Village," was designed to induce a sense of increased outcome efficacy.
 Both articles featured identical content with the exception of keywords and phrases that were switched from positive to negative.
-The articles were identical on all other attributes (e.g., publication date, length, author, formatting, etc.).
-Second, after making a choice to visit the free rice website, the participants were asked to complete the four efficacy questions.
+The articles were identical on all other attributes (e.g., publication date, length, author, formatting).
+Second, after making a choice to visit the free-rice website, the participants were asked to complete the four efficacy questions.
 The questions were similar to those used in Experiment 5 with the target action modified (from "unplug your charger when not using it" to "answer vocabulary questions to donate rice") and the societal goal modified (from "reducing carbon emissions" to "help feed the hungry").

 Efficacy.
 The key data are summarized in Table 2.
 We again noticed a strong positive correlation between individual and collective outcome efficacy (r = .78, p < .0001).
-We, therefore, conducted an exploratory factor analysis using maximum likelihood factoring and a quartimin oblique rotation.
-Using a scree plot inspection, we extracted three factors that had item loadings of at least 0.73.
-The factors were: individual ability efficacy, collective ability efficacy, and outcome efficacy.
+We therefore conducted an exploratory factor analysis using maximum likelihood factoring and a quartimin oblique rotation.
+Using a scree plot inspection, we extracted three factors that had item loadings of at least .73.
+The factors were individual ability efficacy, collective ability efficacy, and outcome efficacy.
 Thus, we proceeded with data analysis by combining the variables for individual and collective outcome efficacy.